neuroretransmit/iching-unicode/README.md

 Actually, no. If this was simply a base conversion I'd agree with you, however - this is character-level encryption on the intermediate representation of the compressed data in baseN via shuffling the mapping of the base64 charset to I Ching hexagrams and leaks no entropy.

-### *Okay, but certainly there must be an efficient attack... right?*

-Let's think about this...

-1. You are essentially trying to attack a massive number.
-2. You must know the secret's text encoding or lack thereof.
-3. The data is compressed without a compression container.
-4. You have no means of checking whether the text (or raw bytes) are valid without decoding from its base numbering system and knowing how to decompress before decoding.
-Your key search space is 64<sup>64</sup> in base64 (if the encrypted message is long enough to include 64 unique characters).
-4. Even if your encrypted message is, say, 10 characters...
-    * t = time to compute one permutation, lets say 0.045045440404036347 seconds
-    * 10<sup>64</sup> * t = 4.50454404×10<sup>62</sup> seconds
-    * Full run time: 5.2135926389×10<sup>57</sup> Days
-5. Genetic algorithms/hill-climbing will not be able to attack this, I'm 99% positive this is not feasible.
-Since this leaks no entropy, you can limit the range of chunk-sizes to the character encoding (if you know it), however it will create any characters you want in that set and give you valid decodes.
-If anyone has a valid fitness function for attack I'd love to see it and subvert it.

 ## Usage